wikimedia/mediawiki/includes/libs/Message/README.md

 **MessageValue** represents an instance of a message, holding the key and any parameters.
 It is mutable in that parameters can be added to the object after creation.

+**MessageSpecifier** is an interface implemented by MessageValue (and, outside of the Wikimedia\Message namespace, also MediaWiki\Message\Message), which only provides getter methods for the key and parameters, and no way to mutate the object.
+It should be used in methods that output or inspect messages, but aren't supposed to modify them.

 **MessageParam** is an abstract value class representing a parameter to a message.
 It has a type (using constants defined in the **ParamType** class) and a value.
 It